 Now, we will upper bound the probability that such a random edge is not in $G'$.
-We will deal first with the case that $S$ is incident to more than $d(G)/80 \log v(G)$ other edges with the colour $c_1$ (and thus, the edge $S \leftrightarrow T$ will not be in $G'$) and will show that a random edge has this property with probability at most $1/8$.
-The other four cases ($S$ incident to too many edges of colour $c_2$, $T$ incident to too many edges of colour $c_1$ and $T$ incident to too many edges of colour $c_2$) are analogous and so, we will in the end have a total probability of deletion of at most $4/8 = 1/2$.
-Suppose then that $(C_3,C_4)$ are two other edges both in the same bucket and one of them has colour $c_1$ - without loss of generality, assume it is $C_3$.
+We will deal first with the case that $S$ is incident to more than $d(G)/80 \log v(G)$ other edges with the color $c_1$ (and thus, the edge $S \leftrightarrow T$ will not be in $G'$) and will show that a random edge has this property with probability at most $1/8$.
+The other four cases ($S$ incident to too many edges of color $c_2$, $T$ incident to too many edges of color $c_1$ and $T$ incident to too many edges of color $c_2$) are analogous and so, we will in the end have a total probability of deletion of at most $4/8 = 1/2$.
+Suppose then that $(C_3,C_4)$ are two other hyperedges both in the same bucket and one of them has color $c_1$ - without loss of generality, assume it is $C_3$.
 Suppose there exists an edge $S \xleftrightarrow{C_3,C_4} T'$ for some other $T'$.
-Then, $S$ must contain some additional edge in $\mathcal{H}_{c_1}$ - let us denote this by $E$.
+Then, $S$ must contain some additional hyperedge in $\mathcal{H}_{c_1}$ - let us denote this by $E$.
 For each such possible $E$, since $S \setminus F$ is chosen uniformly, the probability that $S$ contains it is at most using the fact that in all our proofs we can assume that $l \leq n/\log n$.
-Furthermore, by assumption there are at most $\left(d(G)/2000 \log v(G) \right) \cdot \left(n/l \right)^{k-t-j}$ edges of $\mathcal{H}_{c_1}$ with $|E \cap F| = j$.
+Furthermore, by assumption there are at most $\left(d(G)/2000 \log v(G) \right) \cdot \left(n/l \right)^{k-t-j}$ hyperedges of $\mathcal{H}_{c_1}$ with $|E \cap F| = j$.
 Therefore, the expected number of such edges $S \xleftrightarrow{C_3,C_4} T'$ is at most

 Concluding, by Markov's inequality, that the probability that a random edge is deleted because of one of its endpoints and one of its colors is at most $0.1<1/8$, as desired. \end{proof} \end{proof}